 Account-based marketing leverages intent data to create personalized strategies for each account.
 By understanding an account's preferences and needs, marketers can craft messages that make prospects feel understood and directly spoken to, increasing the likelihood of conversion.

 Every ABM strategy is unique and highly customized, but they all share certain qualities.
 The goal is to build a tailored approach that maximizes the chances of success.
 While some think ABM is solely a marketing responsibility, true ABM requires close collaboration between sales and marketing.
-As prospects move through the funnel, sales will continue to deliver personalized experiences.
+As prospects move through the funnel, sales continues to deliver personalized experiences.

 Understanding the customer journey is essential because ABM personalizes each step.
 Lead qualification and segmentation are critical to effectively targeting accounts based on factors like company size, revenue, and industry.

-Account-based marketing isn’t a one-size-fits-all strategy.
+Account-Based Marketing isn’t a one-size-fits-all strategy.
 It’s best suited for B2B companies, smaller businesses, or large accounts that require more in-depth research and have a larger deal size.
 However, that doesn’t mean ABM is limited to just those scenarios—it’s also a versatile approach that can be tailored to fit various business needs.
 So, what are the key benefits of using an ABM strategy?

 Increased Efficiency